EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Astrophysical constraints

-A crucial step towards establishing the viability of our dark matter model involves utilizing the current astrophysical and cosmological data to constrain the different model parameters.
-We divide this section into two parts, first we look at the early Universe constraints coming from CMB observations and then we move towards the late Universe constraints from the Milky Way galaxy.
-Note that we do a conservative analysis to find the absolutely allowed parameter space.
-The goal here is not to derive the best constraints on our model but rather to show that a significant and interesting part of the parameter space is allowed and has unique signatures in experiments as explained before.
+For a dark matter model to be viable, it should be consistent with the existing cosmological and astrophysical observations.
+This requirement motivated our choices for the allowed ranges of dark matter model parameters in the previous sections.
+In this section we justify the these choices.
+The parameter space for composite dark matter is huge and it is not possible to make a complete study in a single paper.
+We therefore focus on the parameter range related to observations in the radio band.
+Note that the goal of this section is not to derive the best constraints on our model but rather to show that a significant and interesting part of the parameter space is allowed and has unique experimental signatures.
+These constraints should therefore be taken as an order of magnitude estimate which provide a rough guidance for the viable parameter space of the model.